anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <a name="3.2.1.5"></a>
 #### 3.2.1.5 Container Runtime Services

-The Container Runtime is the component that runs within a Host Operating System (OS) and manages the underlying OS functionality such as cgroups and namespaces (in Linux) in order to provide a service within which container images can be launched.
+The Container Runtime is the component that runs within a Host Operating System (OS) and manages the underlying OS functionality, such as cgroups and namespaces (in Linux), in order to provide a service within which container images can be launched.
 For the purposes of this document the Container Runtime is not just the true 'runtime' but also the container 'engine' that manages the container-related infrastructure such as networking, security, storage and distributed state.
 Essentially the component that pulls an image from a registry, unpacks it and runs it.

 There are a number of different container runtimes.
 The simplest form, low-level container runtimes, just manage the OS capabilities such as cgroups and namespaces, and then run commands within those cgroups and namesapces.
 An example of this type of runtime is runc, which underpins many of the high-level runtimes and is considered a reference implementation of the [Open Container Initiative (OCI) runtime spec](https://github.com/opencontainers/runtime-spec).